Sniper2k/Time-Harmonic-Elastography/README.md

 Dependencies
 ------------
-This software uses [export_fig](https://de.mathworks.com/matlabcentral/fileexchange/23629-export_fig) for all source files in folder "figures"
+This software uses [export_fig](https://de.mathworks.com/matlabcentral/fileexchange/23629-export_fig) for all source files in folder "figures".
+We also use [ffmpeg](https://www.ffmpeg.org/) for saving video files.

 Directory structure
 -------------------